-Description: Parents of two sons, one of whom has CLN2 (Batten disease), talk about some of the emotions they felt knowing that their son was in the trial while other children they had come to know and care for were not.
+Parents of two sons, one of whom has CLN2 (Batten disease), talk about some of the emotions they felt knowing that their son was in the trial while other children they had come to know and care for were not.
 "We felt guilty, because why Matty and not someone else?
 We understand it rationally but our hearts think something else."
 They understand the FDA process, the business and costs of the research and industry.

-Michelle: We really felt like we had the golden ticket and we were one of 3 families at that conference that had it.
-And our son was still walking around, and he was still seeing, and he was still getting all his needs and wants met through his communication.
-We really felt like it was just really difficult.
-I know that sounds weird to say like, it was difficult for us... when we look around and see other kids there in wheelchairs and no longer seeing.
+Michelle: we really felt like [00:40:00.0] we had the golden ticket and we were one of 3 families at that conference that had it.
+And our son was still walking around and he was still seeing and he was still getting all his needs and wants met through his communication.
+We really felt like, it was just really difficult and I know that sounds weird to say like, it was difficult for us, when we look around and see their kids there in wheel chairs and no longer seeing.
 But we really felt guilty, because why Matty?
 Versus why wasn't it someone else?
-We came very close with a family who have two children with CLN-2, the older daughter got into the trial, the younger son didn't.
-I was -- they became part of our family when we were down there and it was -- it was so heartbreaking to watch a child that we know, who could be benefiting from it, not because there were three spots and he just missed it.
-We get it from the rational money of that -- the economics.
+We came very close to the family who have two children with CLN-2, the older daughter got into the trial, the younger son didn't.
+I was -- they became part of our family.
+We were down there and it was -- it's so heartbreaking to watch a child that we know, could be [00:41:00.0] benefiting from it.
+Not because there was three spots and he just missed it.

+We get it from the rational money of that -- the economic.
 We understand it.
-But I know, our heart thinks something different obviously.
-But we know -- I mean we joke around saying Matty is worth more than we'll ever be worth in our lifetime, because of what it has cost for this trial, for him alone.
+But I know, our heart it thinks something different obviously.
+But we know -- I mean we joke around saying Matty is worth more [00:43:00.0] than we were ever going to be worth in our lifetime, because of what it has cost for this trial, for him alone.
 So we understand that you can't just say let's take every kid we can and try this out for free.
-We also understand that something that is not FDA approved, you can't just hand it out like candy either, because then that's bringing on all sorts of more issues.
+We also understand that something that is not FDA approved, you can't just hand it out like candy either.
+Because then that's bringing on all sorts of more issues.
 God forbid something goes wrong.

-So, the rational part of our brain gets it, like it is -- I mean when it comes down to it, it is a business.
-The pharmaceutical companies -- although the one we have worked with has been fantastic -- they are talking to their board; they are about their stocks, like it is a business.
+So the rational part of our brain gets it, like it is -- I mean when it comes down to it, it is a business.
+The pharmaceutical companies, although the one we have worked with has been fantastic.
+They are talking to their board; they are about their stocks like it is a business.
 We always joke around saying in a million years we never thought we would be praying for a pharmaceutical company.
-Like when it first came up there was another trial that had not been very successful with gene therapy for CLN-2, then there was this newer one, with the pharmaceutical company, and then I said to Joe, we don't want to go with them.
+Like when it first [00:44:00.0] came up there was another trial that had not been very successful with gene therapy for CLN-2.
+Then there was this newer one with the pharmaceutical company, and then I said to Joe, we don't want to go with them.
 They are going to make us dependent on their stuff.
 Don't trust the pharmaceutical companies.
 We haven't had that experience with them luckily.

 Joe: And we have done our own research too.
 We looked at certain -- your brother too was always in tune with the investor calls and stuff like that.
-You know saying these companies have a good track record.
+You know saying these companies have they have a good track record.
 You know what I mean.
 So we did some research on our own too.
 And you know just -- paid attention to that stuff.

-TITLE: Clinical Trials: Weighing the Risks; A Leap of Faith
+Title: Clinical trials: Weighing the risks; A Leap of Faith 6